ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 ???+ note "Plasma current profile"

-    While PROCESS assumes a standard parabolic profile to be the shape of the current profile, it does not calculate its values.
+    While PROCESS assumes a standard parabolic profile to be the shape of the current profile as per the 1989 ITER physics guidelines[^2] , it does not calculate its values.
 The profile peaking factor `alphaj` is calculated in the plasma current calculation relating to `iprofile` found [here](../plasma_current.md).
 Only the temeprature and density profiles are calculated fully withing the `PlasmaProfiles` class.

 The graph below is for a standard parabolic profile.
 You can vary the core value (`n0`) and the profile index (`alphan`) to see how the function behaves